cysouw/diathesis/text/c01_introduction.md

 e.
 Ich breche den Felsen.
 :::

-Finally, all complement clauses are arguments [@next a,b], see Chapter [-@sec:subordination].
+Finally, all complement clauses are arguments [@next a,b].
 Complement clauses can be questioned by *was* [@next c] and pronominalised by a definite pronoun *es* [@next d] or an indefinite pronoun *(irgend)etwas* [@next e].
 Complement clauses are thus syntactically highly similar to case marked noun phrases.
 Caution should be taken when interpreting pronominalised examples like [@next d,e], because it is not immediately obvious whether the pronouns are replacing a case-marked noun phrase or a complement clause.
 For example, with the verb *hoffen* [@next e] it is not possible to replace the pronoun *es* with a noun phrase, though a governed prepositional phrase with *auf* is possible [@next f].

 ::: ex
 a.
 Er hofft, dass er rechtzeitig kommt.